 Blinking red light:

-Pulse are not able to contact our servers.
-This might be caused by an to aggressive firewall or an error on your router and/or modem.
-First try to restart router and/or modem by disconnecting the power supply for 30 seconds and then reconnect it.
+Pulse is not able to contact our servers.
+This might be caused by an aggressive firewall or an error on your router and/or modem.
+Try to restart the router and/or modem by disconnecting the power supply for 30 seconds and then reconnect it.